Tareq-Khalil/Neko_Rasp_TV/readme.md

 # Neko Rasp TV

-A Raspberry Pi–powered Cat TV that plays high-quality bird and squirrel videos with sound, inside a sleek, cat-proof enclosure.
+A Raspberry Pi-powered Cat TV that plays high-quality bird and squirrel videos with sound, inside a sleek, cat-proof enclosure.
 Touch input is disabled, so it can run hands-free for hours, designed especially for curious feline minds.

 ## Why I Made This Project

 My cat loves sitting in front of a window and watching birds.
 I wanted to build a dedicated Cat TV that works out-of-the-box, boots straight into a stream, and plays videos continuously without distractions.
-I also wanted it to look clean and polished on a shelf—like a real product, not a pile of wires.
+I also wanted it to look clean and polished on a shelf-like a real product, not a pile of wires.

 ## Project Images